 Need for Specialized Assistance

 The need for quick resolution of the various IT challenges and enterprise-wide disruptions, businesses need to prioritize onboarding specialized hands for the job.
-The external IT specialists, such as HCL’s Digital Workplace practice, can play a pivotal role in synergizing IT and OT, and help create remote virtual workspaces that are the need of the hour.
+The external IT specialists, such as HCLTech’s Digital Workplace practice, can play a pivotal role in synergizing IT and OT, and help create remote virtual workspaces that are the need of the hour.
 And, not only during this period of pandemic-caused lockdown, but these remote virtual workspaces will play a significant role in defining the future of work.
 Specialized expertise in the field of workplace virtualization will expedite redesigning futuristic remote workspaces.

-HCL Digital Workplace solutions understands the challenges and action areas for enterprises.
-With the current focus on the lockdown-caused disruptions and the common challenges faced by organizations due to the sudden shift to remote working, HCL has devised specific solutions as a part of its Fluid Remote Workspace offering to transform remote operations swiftly and enable seamless and secure access to critical applications and data for all employees working remotely.
+HCLTech Digital Workplace solutions understands the challenges and action areas for enterprises.
+With the current focus on the lockdown-caused disruptions and the common challenges faced by organizations due to the sudden shift to remote working, HCLTech has devised specific solutions as a part of its Fluid Remote Workspace offering to transform remote operations swiftly and enable seamless and secure access to critical applications and data for all employees working remotely.

 Our remote working solutions focus on providing enterprises with seamless access and enhanced experience.
 We are helping organizations move their entire end-user computing infrastructure to the cloud by provisioning Windows 10 based virtual machines on the cloud with all the critical applications installed.
 There are twofold benefits of this solution.
 Firstly, end users can securely access their environment from anywhere and from any device without the need for additional components such as VPNs.
 Secondly, by provisioning replicas of the Windows 10 machines, which have already been in use on physical desktops, the adoption challenges are also mitigated to a large extent.